viktorradnai/t7m/README.md

 ## Examples:

 ```
-    tfmr foo/bar plan
+    t7m foo/bar plan
-    tfmr foo/bar apply -auto-approve
+    t7m foo/bar apply -auto-approve
 ```

 In the above examples, the vars file `foo/bar.tfvars` will be used and must exist.
 The remote state prefix will be `foo/bar` and the state will end up in the bucket set in the provider block, with a path of `/foo/bar/terraform.tfstate`.

-TFMR has only been tested on Google Cloud so far.
+t7m has only been tested on Google Cloud so far.